Official definition of phishing

-Protecting yourself well from cyber attacks first of all implies knowing how to recognise them.
+Protecting yourself well from cyber attacks first of all implies knowing how to recognize them.
 A phishing attempt can take various forms.
 You could receive a call from your bank, a message on social networks, a text message, an email.

-Those messages might seem to come from a recently visited ecommerce site, your phone company, public service, or your energy company.
+Those messages might seem to come from a recently visited e-commerce site, your phone company, public service, or your energy company.
 In any case, the hacker is using the logos you already know to gain your trust.

 What are the most common phishing messages?

 Usually, phishing scams are based on two main types of content:

 - You are accused of being late in settling a sum of money, a delayed invoice for instance, and you are threatened with financial penalties or legal action;

 - You are led to believe that there was an error in your favor, which grants you the right to a refund.

 There are also other trends in phishing emails:

 - Payment order failure: the message indicates a billing problem regarding a recent purchase.
 It links to a fraudulent page that asks you to fill your banking information in a form.

 - The gift: the email lures you into believing you are the winner of a contest, or the lucky recipient of an exceptional offer.
 However, this requires your providing certain data;